averyag2015/SI507-HW6/README.md

 <button onclick=handleClick() id="wow-button">Wow</button>
 ```

 The function handeClick() has an alert with 'hello' writing inside.
 Meaning when the function is called a pop up box with "hello" will appear to the user.
 The last part of the code creates the actual button the user sees.
-When clicked the handleClick() function runs.
+When clicked, the handleClick() function runs.

 * **Knowing what you learned from the previous question, add code/markup to the `jsPracticeLab.html` file *so that* there is a button with the text `Spring Equinox 2019` on it somewhere on the page, and when that button is clicked, a text box containing the text `March 20, 2019` appears.
 (There's no function -- that I am aware of -- to automatically get this info, you've got to type it yourself.)**